Back to blog

 6. Confirm Analytics, Crash Reporting, And Performance Signals

-7. Prepare Store Approval And Release Evidence
+7. Prepare Store Approval And Certification Evidence

 Each smart TV store or platform review can require specific metadata, screenshots, privacy disclosures, test accounts, content-rating information, reviewer instructions, demo content, support URLs, and remote behavior.
 Store readiness is part of QA, not a marketing afterthought.
 Keep the Mobile App Testing Checklist nearby for general store-readiness habits, then extend it for TV certification and playback review.

 Before submission, verify app name, icon, screenshots, preview assets, descriptions, privacy policy, terms, data collection disclosures, support contact, test account credentials, subscription notes, ad disclosures, age rating, release notes, and known limitations.
 Reviewers should be able to access premium or restricted content through a documented path.
+For early scoping, the Custom Software Cost Estimator can help frame how platform count, QA depth, backend integrations, and review support affect budget.

 Smart TV QA Evidence Matrix

 A strong checklist creates evidence that product, engineering, QA, support, and leadership can review.
 The matrix should identify the release risk, test coverage, owner, result, artifact, and go/no-go decision.
-This turns launch judgment into something visible instead of a last-minute debate in Slack.
+This turns launch judgment into something visible instead of a last-minute debate in chat.

 Smart TV QA evidence matrix linking playback, DRM, remote-control focus order, app resume, poor network recovery, captions, analytics, crash reporting, store assets, owners, and go/no-go status